-If you've opened a Matomo heatmap and found your sidebar truncated, the bottom half of a modal missing, or click markers floating over content that doesn't seem to belong to them, the clicks themselves are fine.
-Matomo recorded them at the right coordinates.
+If you've opened a Matomo heatmap and found your sidebar truncated, the bottom half of a modal missing, or click markers floating over content that doesn't seem to belong to them, the clicks themselves are usually fine.
 What's broken is the screenshot underneath them.
 Some wrapper on the page has overflow: hidden, overflow: auto, or overflow: scroll set, and Matomo's renderer treats whatever sits past that wrapper's visible edge as if it isn't there.
 So the heatmap shows you a slice of the page instead of the page your visitors actually saw.

 The fastest fix is a free Chrome extension we maintain called Matomo Heatmap Helper.
-It neutralizes overflow containers right before each capture, lets the renderer see the full document, and restores the original styles after.
-The rest of this post is how to do the same thing without an extension, plus a few permanent fixes worth shipping.
+It neutralizes overflow containers right before each capture, lets the renderer see the full document, and restores the original styles afterward.
+The rest of this post is how to do the same thing without an extension, plus a couple of permanent fixes worth shipping.

 How to fix it without the extension